-Between the Red Light District, its romantic canals, and historic sights, it’s not easy to narrow down.
-Amsterdam is broken up into seven city districts or stadsdelen and each have their own character.
-Here I break down four of the best neighbourhoods and squares to stay in while in Amsterdam.
-Best part of all, they each have their own residential area so you don’t have to get caught in a touristy corner.
+Between the Red Light District, romantic canals, and historic sights, it’s not easy to narrow down where to stay in Amsterdam.
+The city is broken up into seven districts or stadsdelen, each having their own character.
+In this quick guide I break down four of the best neighbourhoods and squares to stay in when you travel to Amsterdam.
+Best part of all, they each have their own residential area so you can still get a taste of local life.

 The main part of town groups together more than half of the hotels and hostels in Amsterdam.
 A short 10-minute walk east from the Centraal train station is the wildest part of the city, the Red Light District.
 Hostels here are surprisingly cheaper but take note, the Red Light District is the only part of the city that doesn’t sleep (so you might not either).
 Chinatown is around Nieuwmarkt while Waterlooplein’s flea market for vintage clothes and antiques is slightly south.
 To the right, Kalverstraat is the stylish pedestrian-only street.
 The west end is generally quiet at night but it’s a hop, skip, and a jump to Amsterdam’s nightlife in the RLD.
-If you’re passing through the city for only a night, this is a good central spot but sometimes travellers forget to steer away from here (it can be a bit touristy) and explore the rest of Amsterdam (yes, there is more to Amsterdam than girls window-dancing and green leafy stuff!)
+If you’re passing through the city for only a night, this is a good central spot but sometimes travellers forget to steer away from here and explore the rest of Amsterdam (yes, there is more to Amsterdam than window-dancing girls and getting high!)

 Just west of Centraal Station, Jordaan is a hidden gem of quiet winding streets.
 It’s actually one of my favourite neighbourhoods because it feels so local and yet still close to the main areas.
 If you want a taste of the local life, cycling in Jordaan is the thing to do!
 There are 700,000+ people living in Amsterdam and exactly as many bikes.
 Here you can cycle past traditional Dutch houses, scenic gardens, and pedestrian markets before stopping at the Anne Frank house!